Table of Contents[Hide][Show]

 - Another pup hiked across a river with his owner.
 The flowing water caused him to flip.
 Luckily his pet mom was by his side to help.

-- One pet owner shared how running down hills became a danger for her new wheelchair dog.
+- A pet mom shared how running down a hill caused her dog to flip the wheelchair.
 The pup rolled multiple times before the cart stopped.

-- Another dog flipped her cart when she didn’t see an object in her path.
+- Another dog flipped a cart because she didn’t see an object in her path.

-Dogs need constant supervision so never leave your dog alone in their cart.
-It’s also important to remember that wheelchairs are meant for mobility activities like exercise, walks and playtime.
-Dogs should not sleep in them or wear them 24 hours a day.
+Dogs need constant supervision.
+Never leave your dog alone in their cart.
+It’s also important to note at this point, that wheelchairs are meant for specific mobility activities like exercise, walks and playtime.
+Dogs should not wear them 24 hours a day.

-- Paralyzed dogs love to chase – Even paralyzed dogs like to run after rodents, other dogs and the FedEx truck.
+- Paralyzed dogs love to chase – Like able-bodied pets, paralyzed dogs love to run after rodents, other dogs and the FedEx truck.
 If they aren’t supervised, they can easily be injured.

-- Drownings – As dogs take part in hydrotherapy and under water treadmills, they’re becoming more relaxed around bodies of water like your swimming pool or a lake.
-Many dogs wander into the water in their cart without realizing they can’t get out.
+- Drownings – As more dogs take part in hydrotherapy and under water treadmills, they’re becoming relaxed around bodies of water like your swimming pool or a lake.
+Some dogs wander into the water in their cart without realizing they can’t get out.
 Keep pools fenced and off- limits without supervision.

 - Dog wheelchairs get stuck – Mighty Max is a paralyzed pup who routinely backs his cart into spaces where it won’t fit.
 He’s been known to knock over furniture trying to get free.
-Levi is known for getting stuck on the on the uneven terrain around his house.
-When the wheel of his cart got caught, his pet mom had to remove it to get him out.
+Another dog named Levi got stuck wheeling over the on the uneven terrain around his house.
+A wheel on his cart got caught so badly, his pet mom had to remove it to pull Levi free.

 - Running over curbs – A sweet dog named Maisy flipped her cart after walking off a street curb.
 Dogs don’t realize a wheelchair doesn’t work well with curbs or steps.

-- Tails can get caught – One pet mom reported that her dog’s long tail got wrapped in the wheels of his wheelchair.
-It had to be cut loose.
+- Tails can get caught – One pet mom reported that her dog’s long tail got wrapped in the wheels of his chair.
+The dog had to be cut loose.

-- Paws can get caught – Jax ran so fast in his wheelchair that the momentum pulled his leg strap loose and his foot got caught in one of the cart’s wheels.
-It took several minutes to cut the strap a pull his leg out.
+- Paws can get caught – Jax ran so fast in his wheelchair that the momentum pulled his leg strap loose and his foot got caught in one of the wheels.
+It took several minutes to cut the strap.

 The health of a dog is overestimated

 Using a dog wheelchair is hard physical work for your pup.
 So, it’s important to be aware of their overall health and stamina.
 Paraplegic pets are not just dogs who walk with wheels, they’re canines with a health deficit.
-Straining their bodies can lead to accidents and injuries.
+Straining their bodies can lead to accidents.

 It’s important to discuss your dog’s capabilities and limitations with your veterinarian before resuming normal activities.